Azoam/sSanta/README.md

-# Secret Santa
+# USACS Secret Santa

-Necessary pip installs can be found in requirements.txt Simple flask web application that takes in multiple users and, through admin power, randomly choose for each user a person to be gifted.
+Necessary pip installs can be found in requirements.txt.
+This is a simple flask web application that takes in multiple users and randomly chooses for each user a person to be gifted.
 Information is sent through email.

 Database contains three columns: